-Description Match the source and destination of a connection based on the network identity of the source or destination host.
+Element Description Endpoints Match the source and destination of a connection based on the network identity of the source or destination host.
 Use network objects to specify endpoints.
-Network objects identify hosts based on network attributes such as IP address or host name. • Source endpoints are specified using network objects, which define the identity of a host using network characteristics, such as an IP address or host name.
+Network objects identify hosts based on network attributes such as IP address or host name.
+Source endpoints are specified using network objects, which define the identity of a host using network characteristics, such as an IP address or host name.
 Destination endpoints are specified using network objects and SmartFilter URL categories.
-Match the network region that contains the endpoint . • A rule can reference a single zone, multiple zones, or a zone group. • If no endpoints are specified, all endpoints in the specified zone are allowed.
-Match the source of a connection based on the identity of the user that is logged on to the initiating host.
+Zones Match the network region that contains the endpoint . • A rule can reference a single zone, multiple zones, or a zone group. • If no endpoints are specified, all endpoints in the specified zone are allowed.
+User groups Match the source of a connection based on the identity of the user that is logged on to the initiating host.
 Specify users and user groups as source attributes of SSL rules.
 User identity is established using two types of identity verification: • Passive - If your organization uses Microsoft Active Directory, each user is defined in an Active Directory object.
 The firewall monitors the authentication status, group membership, and current IP address of each user by communicating with the McAfee Logon Collector agent, which is installed on a Windows server.
-Users are not prompted for authentication by the firewall.
+Users are not prompted for authentication by the firewall. • Active - The firewall prompts users to provide credentials.